IBM/keyprotect-go-client/README.md

 keyprotect-go-client is a Go client library for interacting with the IBM KeyProtect service.

-This client expects that you have an existing IBM Cloud Key Protect Service Instance.
-To get started, visit the [IBM KeyProtect Catalog Page](https://cloud.ibm.com/catalog/services/key-protect).

 * [Questions / Support](#questions--support)
 * [Usage](#usage)
   * [Migrating](#migrating)